apache/cassandra-java-driver/changelog/README.md

 ### 4.0.0-alpha3 (in progress)

+- [improvement] JAVA-1720: Merge Cluster and Session into a single interface
 - [improvement] JAVA-1713: Use less nodes in DefaultLoadBalancingPolicyIT
 - [improvement] JAVA-1707: Add test infrastructure for running DSE clusters with CCM
 - [bug] JAVA-1715: Propagate unchecked exceptions to CompletableFuture in SyncAuthenticator methods